red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 ![img.png](/assets/springboot-blocking-io/img.png)

 This article focuses on optimizing Spring Boot backend performance when working with blocking I/O operations, such as fetching data from external services.
-We compare two popular setups: Tomcat (with traditional blocking architecture) and WebFlux/Netty (non-blocking) using Kotlin.
-You’ll gain insights into how to handle blocking operations in each setup and the key configurations to improve performance.
+We compare two popular setups: _Tomcat_ (the traditional stack) and _WebFlux/Netty_ (the reactive, non-blocking stack) using Kotlin.
+You’ll gain insights into how to handle blocking operations in each setup and some key configurations to improve performance.

+# Context

+In an existing Tomcat-based project, we encountered performance issues, particularly when the system struggled to handle high volumes of incoming requests.
+Alongside other potential optimizations, we examined how the Tomcat stack impacted overall performance and explored whether switching to WebFlux might address some of these limitations.

 # What Metrics Matter?